broofa/pek/README.md

 ![P&emacr;k Logo](http://i.imgur.com/4ZQuhmQ.png)

-A modern data model for UI rendering
+An elegant, modern, observable, data model

 ## About

 1. It's pronounced "peek"
 2. It's spelled "Pｅk".
 Only pretentious jerks spell it "P&emacr;k".

-P&emacr;k is a model for rendering data-backed UI, much like Backbone or Redux... but simpler.
+P&emacr;k is an observable data model in a similar vein in spirit to Backbone, Redux, and other frameworks of that ilk... but simpler.
 Much simpler.
-P&emacr;k data models look and feel exactly like regular JS data structures... with one important difference:
+P&emacr;k models looks and behaves just like regular JavaScript data structures... with one important difference:

-***You can listen for changes.***
+***P&emacr;k models are observable***

 Read on for a quick overview of how this works, or check out the [React example](react-example)